Heather Christine Arnold-Renicker

 What I do

-I believe that social work and social work students are uniquely poised to be at the forefront of social and economic justice movements.
+I teach and do work in my community because I believe that social workers and social work students are uniquely poised to be at the forefront of social and economic justice movements.
 Teaching in areas like power, privilege and oppression, policy, organizing and leadership inspire me to continue working for social justice in the academic setting as well as in the local and national community.

-civic and community engagement, community organizing and community development, disparities, gender, leadership and organizations, LGBTQIA, public policy, race and ethnicity, racial justice, social justice
+civic and community engagement, community organizing and community development, disparities, gender, leadership and organizational change, LGBTQIA, public policy, race and ethnicity, racial justice, social justice

 - MSW, Social work, University of Denver, 2007